jellyfin/Swiftfin/contributing.md

 ## Architecture

-Swiftfin is developed using SwiftUI with some UIKit components where deemed necessary.
-Swiftfin consists of both the iOS and tvOS Jellyfin clients with a shared backend with each client containing their respective views.
+Swiftfin is developed using SwiftUI.
+The iOS and tvOS Jellyfin clients share the same backend with each client containing their respective views.
 Due to this architecture, working on both clients at once may be necessary.

 Playback is done with [VLCKit](https://code.videolan.org/videolan/VLCKit) for its great codec support.
 Becoming familiar with VLCKit will be necessary for video playback development and debugging.